 Construction Worker Dies After 20-Foot Fall from Scaffolding

-  Posted on behalf of Janet, Jenner & Suggs on Mar 27, 2017 in Workers' Compensation
+Posted on behalf of Janet, Janet & Suggs, LLC on March 27, 2017 in Workers' Compensation Blog Posts

 Last Thursday, a 54-year-old construction worker died after falling 20 feet from a scaffolding at a home construction project on Lincoln Street in Waltham, Massachusetts.

 The man received medical care at the scene before being transported to a nearby hospital where he succumbed to a severe head injury, according to Waltham police.

 The incident is being investigated by the Occupational Safety and Health Administration (OSHA), as well as state and local law enforcement.